GeekyAnts/Messaging-App-Doc/front-end/guide/customize.md

 # Change Components Color

-To customize any component of [React Native Messaging App Theme]() is very easy now.
+To customize any component of [React Native Messaging App ](http://market.nativebase.io/view/react-native-messaging-app-with-backend) is very easy now.
-Follow the [NativeBase Theme](http://nativebase.io/docs/v0.5.13/customize) procedure to do so.
+Follow the [NativeBase ](http://nativebase.io/docs/v0.5.13/customize) procedure to do so.

 # Change App logo